Aravind45code/Primitive-Neuron/README.md

-# Primitive-Neuron
+# MP_Neuron and Perceptron
-implemented primitive neuron from scratch
+implemented primitive neuron and perceptron from scratch